coolwanglu/quantile-alg/README.md

 To build the code, you need the Boost C++ Library and a compiler which supports C++11

-Part of the work from *"Quantile over Data Streams: An Experimental Study"*
+Part of the work *"Quantile over Data Streams: An Experimental Study"*

-Slides of the work can be found [here](https://speakerdeck.com/coolwanglu/quantiles-over-data-streams-an-experimental-study), but note that the algorithm introduced in the slides is a (much) simplified version.
+Slides of the work can be found [here](https://speakerdeck.com/coolwanglu/quantiles-over-data-streams-an-experimental-study), but note that the algorithms introduced in the slides are (much) simplified versions.